dapasa/aws-challenge/README.md

   Enter a value: yes
 ```
 As the confirmation message said, you just need to enter "yes" word.
-Any other thing written will cancel the execution.
+Any other word written will cancel the execution.

 Once it finish the execution you will see the finished status: